Online Shopping Cart Abandonment: The Latest Stats & Breakdowns

 - Numeric Keypads: Keying a 16-digit number using tiny mobile keyboard buttons is tedious and error-prone.
 Replace the keyboard at the payment information stage with a numeric keypad.

 These days, it’s standard to allow a 30- to 90-day window for returns, as well as free return shipping.
-Like the idea for offering free shipping earlier, you can minimize cost by just slightly adjusting prices to account for return shipping costs; because only a few orders will be returned, this cost won’t be substantial.
+Like the idea for offering free shipping earlier, you can minimize cost by just slightly adjusting prices to account for return shipping costs.
+This cost shouldn’t be substantial relative to the number of orders it can help you convert.